Summary of All DBMS_METADATA Subprograms

 -

-If you invoke these functions from SQL*Plus, you should set the PAGESIZE
+If you invoke these functions from SQL*Plus, you should set the PAGESIZE to 0 and set LONG to some large number to get complete, uninterrupted output.

 Exceptions